 Pour the apple mixture into the crust.

-Dot the apples with butter.
+Dot the apples with butter or margarine.

 Fold the extra crust in over the apples, patching any breaks by pressing the dough back together with your fingers.